-We are thrilled to be working with Padre Joe and hope to collaborate with him for many years to come.
+We are thrilled to be working with Padre Joe and his new farm manager Alejandra Giraldo, and we hope to collaborate and learn from them for many years to come.
+Learn more about the latest projects on the farm in Maritza Taylor's blog post.